 Coachmen says that, when these start appearing in showrooms soon, you can get this van for $150,000.
 That’s actually a bit surprising.
 That’s much cheaper than a well-equipped Grounded G3, which runs around $180,000.
 It also costs less than many Ram ProMaster-based vans.
 Remember the Airstream Rangeline?
 Yeah, that’s $158,400 now.
 This is a bigger, more luxurious van for less money.

 Of course, there are some quirks that come with buying this van.
-Because the BrightDrop is primarily a delivery van, the driving cab is completely separated from the living space.
+Because the BrightDrop is primarily a delivery van, the driving cab is walled off from the living space (with a passthrough to get between the cab and living area).
 Likewise, getting in and out of this thing involves either walking over the front seats or getting in through the folding tailgate.
 From what I can tell, Coachmen didn’t do a whole lot with the cab, so you will feel like you’re driving a delivery van when you’re piloting this thing.

 Overall, I mostly love what Coachmen is doing here.
 This seems like a nice little camper van that a couple and their dog or cat might love.
 I could also see a small family taking this out to a state park for a weekend.
 I don’t think this is the van for road warriors, and that’s fine, because a lot of folks don’t actually take their RVs very far, anyway.